GNOME/gtk-mac-bundler/README.md

 ## Setting up

-Run `make install`; this installs the script into `~/bin` folder.
+Run `make install`; this installs the script into $HOME/.local/bin by default.
+You can set BINDIR in the environment to point somewhere else, e.g. `BINDIR="$HOME/.new_local/bin" make install` will put it in
+$HOME/.new_local/bin.
 Make sure you have that directory in your `PATH`, or use the absolute path when starting the script.

 ## Prerequisites